vstconsulting/polemarch/doc/restapi.rst

 .. http:get:: /api/v1/ansible/

-   Get list of available methods in that category.
+   Gets list of available methods in that category.
 All methods under `/ansible/` designed to provide information about ansible installation which Polemarch is currently using.